Mummanajagadeesh/CS50P/project/README.md

 # CS50_PROGRESS_TRACKER

+#### NOTE
+***It relies on basic data structures and does not use OOP, reflecting my beginner status at the time.
+I have chosen to leave it in its original form to preserve its authenticity.***

 This Python script helps users track their progress through various courses by marking completed weeks and calculating completion percentages for each course.